 Saiga antelopes (Saiga tatarica tatarica) inhabit the sanctuary throughout the year with only occasional mass movements to the nearby Kalmykia.
 The whole population is only about 6,000 individuals.
-From May to October, saigas are regularly seen near the artesian well situated 1.5 km away from the rangers' station.
+From the beginning of May to the middle of October, saigas are regularly seen near the artesian well situated 1.2 km away from the rangers' station.
 This well is used by saigas as a waterhole, mineral lick, resting place, and social arena.
 From the middle of May, females come there with their calves.
 Males often fight on open areas around the waterhole.
 In September male calves born this spring already have tiny horns and female calves born this spring are still smaller than adult females.
 Therefore, it is easy to distinguish all four main sex-age categories (adult males, adult females, juvenile males, and juvenile females).